krambox/kobold2mqtt/README.md

 ## Overview

-kobold2mqtt is a gateway between a Kobold VR200 Buderus internet gateway and MQTT with the  https://github.com/mqtt-smarthome topic and payload format.
+kobold2mqtt is a gateway between a Kobold VR200 vacuum and MQTT with the  https://github.com/mqtt-smarthome topic and payload format.

 ## Installation